thelazurite-cell/autobahn-core/README.md

 First add the dependency to your project
 `npm i autobahn-core`

+make sure you are running with typescript version 4.5.5

 in the scripts property of your `package.json` file add the following:

 ```json